 There’s no denying that web development is one of today’s most sought-after careers.
 With a median salary of more than $60,000 and demand expected to grow 27% from 2014-2024, according to the U.S. Bureau of Labor Statistics, web development is a smart career path for many individuals.

-But even if you’re not planning on becoming a full-time programmer, learning how to code can have substantial benefits for your career.
-In today’s competitive job economy, the smartest workers are those who are able to leverage technology to their advantage — no matter their job title.
+But even if you’re not planning on becoming a full-time programmer, learning how to code and having that kind of knowledge and experience can have substantial benefits for your career and further job opportunities.
+In today’s competitive job market, the smartest workers are those who are able to leverage technology to their advantage — no matter their job title.

 Not sure if you want to tackle the challenge?
-Here are five reasons why cashing in your coding chips will add serious value to your career.
+Here are five reasons and benefits of learning to code that will add serious value to your career.